Delivery & collection update

 View our STI test kit options

-Don’t be alarmed – thrush is harmless, even thought it can cause a lot of discomfort.
+Don’t be alarmed – thrush is harmless, even though it can cause a lot of discomfort.
 Since most women will develop thrush at some point in their lives, it’s definitely worth knowing the symptoms.

 If you experience itching, burning, soreness or swelling around the vagina, or a lumpy, white, “cottage-cheese” like discharge, you probably have a bout of thrush.
 Luckily, it’s very simply treated with thrush tablets, creams or pessaries.
 Applying natural yoghurt can also help, but this can be a bit messy.